evillemez/plan10/README.md

 # README #

 This is the game *Plan10!*.
-It is being developed in sync with the *javelin* game engine.
+It is being developed in sync with the *Javelin* game engine.
 More details on the game will come at a later date.

 For more on *Javelin* and how to use it, see the [Javelin repository](https://github.com/evillemez/javelin).